 Museum of Islamic Art

-It is worth visiiting not only for it’s collection, but also for an impressive architecture created by Ieoh Ming Pei.
-Space, light and power are the first words which come to my mind if I was asked to discribe the museum.
+It is worth visiting not only for it’s collection, but also for an impressive architecture created by Ieoh Ming Pei.
+Space, light and power are the first words which come to our mind if we were asked to describe the museum.
 It also hosts a nice cafe with a great view over the new Doha.
-The entrance to the museum is free.

 A 7 km long promenade around the gulf, which connects new Doha with the old one and continues to the Hamad International Airport.
 It is where the life is pulsating, especially at the dusk hours.
 Families, couples, friends, people playing soccer or jogging – you will see it all.

 An art and culture museum is worth a visit too.
 Withing the premises you can get a ride by stopping any of the gold carts driving there en masse.
 Chapati & karak cafe is very popular among locals for take away.

-Visa.
 Most of nationalities (including Russia) are eligible to get a visa upon arrival, meaning you don’t need to organise anything in advance.
 Check over here if you need a visa.

 the easiest way is to take an Uber.
 Taxi’s are also a good alternative, but you have to be careful and always ask for “meter” or fix the rate before entering.
 Turquoise colored taxi’s have prooved to be fine.

-Visiting the desert.
 If you have some extra time make sure to organise a tour to the desert.
 I heard they are great.